EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Details of EraseLoRA

-\subsubsection{Metric Details}
+\subsubsection{Metric Details.}

-To evaluate object-removal performance on unpaired datasets which do not have ground-truth images after removal, we use two metrics based on DINO-based cosine similarity \citep{caron2021dino} (introduced in \cref{sec:experiment}).
-We reuse the region label function $\ell(p)$ defined in Eq.~\ref{eq:region_label}, which partitions each spatial index $p$ into target foreground ($\ell(p)=0$), non-target foreground ($\ell(p)=1$), and background ($\ell(p)=2$).
-We manually curate the corresponding masks to obtain reliable sets for metric computation and will release them publicly.
+To evaluate object-removal performance on unpaired datasets that do not have ground-truth images after removal, we use BG Sim. and FG Sim., two DINO-based cosine similarity metrics~\cite{caron2021dino}, along with BG Pres. (introduced in \cref{sec:experiment}).
+Following the mask partition defined in Eq.~\ref{eq:region_label}, we use the target mask $M_T$, non-target foreground mask $M_F$, and background mask $M_B$ for metric computation.
+We manually curate the corresponding masks to obtain reliable regions for evaluation and will release them publicly.

 \textbf{BG Sim.} Background Similarity (BG Sim.) measures how well the reconstructed masked region aligns with the true background (higher is better).
-We compute it as the cosine similarity between DINOv3 \citep{simeoni2025dinov3} features extracted from the background region in the input image and the reconstructed region in the output:
+We compute it as the cosine similarity between DINOv3 \cite{simeoni2025dinov3} features extracted from the background region in the input image and the reconstructed region in the output: